 You’ll have to activate this feature and use their dashboard to make such ads for regular use and campaigns.
 You can decide on the frequency of these ads and how much you wish to spend on such campaigns for promoting and selling from your Etsy marketplace.

 While many digital marketers falsely believe that email marketing is something old and irrelevant, successful stores and businesses use it as a superb resource to promote their products and brands.

 In fact, email marketing is very economical and helps you target specific audiences only.

-Get visitors to your online store to sign-up for a newsletter or a product update.
+Get visitors to your online store to sign up for a newsletter or a product update.
 Inform these visitors and clients every time you have something new on your Etsy marketplace or launch special offers.

-Regular Market Research
+20. Regular Market Research

 Online surveys or market research helps you understand what people love to buy or what they’d like to see on your Etsy marketplace.
-Therefore, add market research on your schedule of posting products and content on your Etsy marketplace.
+Therefore, add market research to your schedule of posting products and content on your Etsy marketplace.

 It helps you better understand customers.
 Clients get the opportunity to express their opinions or inform us what they want from your store.

 Before concluding, I’ll add that running an Etsy marketplace can prove to be a very enjoyable experience if you use the right resources and offer things that are in demand.
 Generally, most sellers stock seasonal as well as year-round favourites on the Etsy marketplaces.
 This ensures them a steady income all through the year.
 You, too, can become a successful seller on Etsy.

 Is it worth selling on Etsy?